-The extension of the arrangement in June 2018 was treated as a modification within the scope of IFRS 2 - Sharebased Payments.
+The extension of the arrangement in June 2018 was treated as a modification within the scope of IFRS 2 - Sharebased Payment.
 Prior to the extension AVI could elect to settle the transaction in either shares or cash.
 The inclusion of the minimum guaranteed amount, however, resulted in the modification of the transaction from an equity-settled share-based payment transaction to a cash-settled share-based payment transaction.
 The payment of R65,0 million and the present value of the remaining minimum guaranteed amount were recorded directly against equity as part of the modification of the previous equity-settled arrangement.
-A cash-settled share based payment liability of R41,6 million (2020: R41,4 million) has been recognised for the present value of the remaining minimum guaranteed amount plus estimated dividends over the remaining period.
-The fair value of any potential incremental value over and above the minimum guaranteed amount upon final vesting was estimated to be negligible at 30 June 2021 considering that the calculation of the minimum guaranteed amount was based on a period of high earnings.
-The fair value of the potential incremental value, as assessed annually, is measured using the Monte Carlo valuation methodology by extrapolating I&J's historical earnings over the remaining vesting period of three years, discounted at 5,5% (2020: 5,5%), and will be assessed annually.
+A cash-settled share-based payment liability of R34,8 million (2021: R41,6 million) has been recognised for the present value of the remaining minimum guaranteed amount plus estimated dividends over the remaining period.
+The fair value of any potential incremental value over and above the minimum guaranteed amount upon final vesting was estimated to be negligible at 30 June 2022 considering that the calculation of the minimum guaranteed amount was based on a period of high earnings.
+The fair value of the potential incremental value, as assessed annually, is measured using the Monte Carlo valuation methodology by extrapolating I&J HoldCo's historical earnings over the remaining vesting period, discounted at 5,5% (2021: 5,5%).